 Navy Engineman Class “A” School

-- Introduction to Technical Documentation
+- Technical documentation

-- Basic Mechanical Theory
+- Mechanical systems

-- Safety Precautions and programs
+- Safety precautions,

-- The Maintenance Material Management System (3M)
+- The Maintenance Material Management system (3M)

 - ESWS (Enlisted Surface Warfare Specialist)